xxradar/debugging_kubernetes/readme.md

 my-debugger                         2/2     Running            0          2m9s
 ```
 We only shared the network namespace in this example.<br>
-This is great to test the application over the shared networking stack, but does not grant us access to the process and filesystem. <br>
+This is great to test the application over the shared networking stack but does not grant us access to the process and filesystem. <br>
 Sharing the process namespace can be obtained via the `--share-processes=true` flag.
 ```
 kubectl debug  -it $PODNAME --image=xxradar/hackon  --copy-to=my-debugger2 --share-processes=true -- bash